jacobsky/apparently-typing/static/blog/20251024-Hypermedia.md

 This can be a super efficient way to set up endpoints and create a reactive frontend with minimal effort or hassle.

 In particular the Server Sent Events implementation of datastar makes it an incredibly flexible tool to update small portions of the dom dynamically without having to duplicate the state on the client.

+While Datastar does allow -- to some extent -- while you can follow the HTMX approach of "build it without reactivity and then sprinkle it in" that isn't really leveraging the true power of Datastar.
+Actually adding in more of the functionality requires a bit more forethought to make the most of the server sent events directly in your application.
+Building with Datastar in mind if much more "required" when starting out if you want to unlock it's full potential.
+As contrasted with HTMX which benefits considerably more from the "sprinkling in reactivity" approach.

+Both technologies are fantastic web technologies that manage to be simple, elegant, _and_ powerful.

+As with everything they aren't a silver bullet, but they are super fun to use and I'm looking forward to making more things with them.

 Maybe later I'll be able to talk about more of the examples.